28 Black-Owned Lifestyle & Home Decor Brands to Shop

 Southern Elegance Candle Company founder and CEO D’Shawn Russell is a southern gal through and through.
 Her brand was born from her love of making candles that honor the joys of southern living.
 Every candle is named after a southern city, gently hand-poured and infused with incredible fragrances your nose will love.
 Showing love and loyalty for her home state, D’Shawn works in partnership with local brands and purchases wax, wicks and containers from North Carolina-based suppliers.
 Start by shopping her Signature Scents Collection with scents inspired by Charleston, New Orleans and Nashville.

 SustainAble Home Goods, based in Atlanta, offers hand-picked decor and accessories — all ethically crafted and sourced.
 Through SustainAble, founder LaToya Tucciarone is on a mission to provide shoppers with unique, handmade items that positively impact the world with every purchase.
-This summer, the brand’s current kiosk — located at Ponce City Market — will expand to a new, permanent space at the same location.
-The new brick-and-mortar spot will offer a larger selection of home goods and accessories, from dishware to wall hangings, and spotlight local makers and original artwork from female artists.
+SustainAble's new brick-and-mortar spot at Ponce City Market offers a special selection of home goods and accessories, from dishware to wall hangings, and spotlights local makers and original artwork from female artists.

 Bronx native Jasz founded Tackussanu Senegal with friend and Senegal native Cheikh Biaye in 2019 to help female artisans in Senegal access the global market.
 The two combined their passions to sell beautiful handmade baskets while offering Senegal women a global platform to sell their creations.
 Jasz and Cheikh work directly with the artisans to ensure the weaver earns fair and secure income for the products they’re making.